How To Close A Sale? Address Shoppers Five Roadblocks

 Shoppers are done with having to buy whatever the employee is spiffed on this week.

-Shoppers are tired of having their best intentions to shop at a brick and mortar store rewarded with bad customer service.
+Shoppers are tired of having their best intentions to shop at a brick-and-mortar store rewarded with bad customer service.

 In short, they’re done with the stress of trying to navigate around unhelpful salespeople.

-Yes, the stakes have risen for both the retailer trying to keep the lights on and for their employees trying to make goals or commissions.
+Yes, the stakes have risen for the retailer trying to keep the lights on and their employees trying to make goals or commissions.
 You might be reading this right now to learn how to be a better salesperson because how well you can close the sale affects your income.

 What is closing a sale?
 Closing the sale is the end of a selling process where the shopper exchanges money for a product and takes ownership.

 We only talk about how to close a sale when a shopper interfaces with an employee.
 In a hair salon, it could be convincing a client to get a color with a haircut; in a men’s apparel store, it could be as the shopper is looking in the mirror and saying, I’ll take it.
-In a hardware store, it could be when the shopper, after talking with an associate decides it would be simpler to buy a new faucet than try to fix the old one.
+In a hardware store, it could be when the shopper, after talking with an associate, decides it would be simpler to buy a new faucet than try to fix the old one.

 Here are five reasons why customers don't buy that you must address to close more sales in your retail store